-It’s important to find the right editor for you.
-I’ve worked with Paul Martin and Alexis Arendt.
-I can recommend both, but choosing an editor is a very individual decision.
+Choosing an editor is a very individual decision and it is important to find the right editor for you.
+In the past, we have worked with both Paul Martin and Alexis Arendt and would recommend them to writers looking for an editor for their book.
+However, it is important to find someone with experience of your particular style and genre.
 Kobo Writing Life has a useful post explaining how to choose an editor.

 No, sorry.
-My proofreading service is aimed at book authors, not academic writers.
+We aim our proofreading service at book authors, not academic writers.

-Ebooks are very different to paper books.
-How it looks will depend partly on what the end-user reads it on.
-In most cases, the end-user can change various aspects — font face, font size, spacing, etc. I don’t specify specific formatting for most things, so the formatting will depend on the device’s settings.
+Ebooks are very different to paper books and the appearance will vary, depending on the device the end user chooses to read it on.
+In most cases, the end user can change various aspects — font face, font size, spacing, etc, which will affect how the ebook looks.

-I understand why some people ask this, but please don’t.
-When I’m proofreading and formatting, I’m looking at details, and not really taking in the whole story.
+We understand why some people ask us this, but please don’t.
+When we’re proofreading and formatting, we’re looking at details, and not really taking in the complete story.
 It’s not the same as reading for pleasure.

-More importantly, though, unless I’m your target audience, my opinion is irrelevant.
+More importantly, though, our opinion doesn’t really matter.
 Not everyone will like your book, and that’s not a bad thing.
 Concentrate on the people it’s aimed at, make them happy, and ignore everyone else.

 The best person to promote any book is almost always the author.
 However, we can give you a head start by helping you set up a WordPress site, an author page on Amazon, and some social media accounts with a few initial posts.